10 Expert Tips For Choosing Event Decorations

 Ask how quickly you can transport something, how quickly you can install it, and how simple it will be to arrange everything before the event begins.

-When choosing decorations it’s a good idea to see if they come flat-packed and to make sure you do a dry run before you get to the venue.
+When choosing event decorations it’s a good idea to see if they come flat-packed and to make sure you do a dry run before you get to the venue.

 9. Use Lighting As A Decoration